 NetVX allows video, audio and data to be transported over ATM or IP networks, including E-3 and DS-3 microwave networks.

 It supports all telecommunications protocols and can fit anywhere into a network.
 It is configured by plugging capability cards into a chassis.
-Two sizes are available: the five-rack unit system accommodates up to 15 cards and the one rack system can handle three cards.
+Two sizes are available: the 5 RU system accommodates up to 15 cards and the 1 RU system can handle three cards.

 The ReCon is a remote control facility management system for television transmitter sites.
 Statmon Technologies powers the Recon.
-It features highly scalable architecture, and can support future station consolidation models through unique remote communications protocols.
+It can support future station consolidation models through unique remote communications protocols.

 The ReCon communicates with a diverse list of broadcast network and facility control equipment.
 It can handle an unlimited number of status, analysis and control channels.
 The system is web-enabled, monitors SNMP, is capable of remote operation and handles EAS logging.